 General Safety Advice

-Staff and residents should be reminded about good practice on routine infection control; general cleanliness and cleaning of surfaces; handwashing; and social distancing.
+Staff and residents should be reminded about good practice on:

 Additional cleaning rotas should be considered within shared areas.
-Usual household products are sufficient and emphasis should be placed on frequent cleaning of touched surfaces particularly in shared areas (bins, vacuum cleaners, door handles, door release buttons, intercoms)
+Usual household cleaning products are sufficient and emphasis should be placed on frequent cleaning of touched surfaces particularly in shared areas (bins, vacuum cleaners, door handles, door release buttons, light switches, intercoms).

-Hand washing will remain the most important personal safety measure, and where there is hot water and soap this should always be encouraged.
-Personal protective equipment (gloves, aprons, sanitiser) should be used wherever possible and in line with guidance on safety and cleanliness.
+Frequent and thorough hand washing will remain the most important personal safety measure, and for this purpose a constant supply of hot water and soap should always be ensured.
+Personal protective equipment (PPE) (gloves, aprons, sanitiser) should be used by symptomatic persons when using/cleaning shared facilities wherever possible and in line with guidance on safety and cleanliness.

-Providers should ensure that all staff within VAWDASV accommodation settings have access to up to date Public Health information on COVID-19 and understand what to do if someone shows symptoms of COVID-19.
+Providers should ensure that all staff within VAWDASV accommodation settings have access to up to date Public Health information on COVID-19 and understand what to do if they or a resident within a refuge shows symptoms of, or is tested positive for COVID-19.

 Advice on COVID-19 is updated regularly and available on:

-Please also note guidance form the Information Commissioner: Data protection and coronavirus
+Please also note guidance from the Information Commissioner.